mikaelweill/rallly/starting-location.md

 ## Overview
 The Starting Location feature allows participants to set their starting location for optimized venue selection.
 This document outlines the improved UX flow and implementation details.

+## Map Display Rules

+### 1. Visibility
+- Map should be visible to BOTH administrators and voters
+- Currently only visible to admins, needs to be added for voters

+### 2. Positioning
+For Non-Optimized Polls:
+- Map appears ABOVE the voting section
+- This applies to both admin and voter views

+For Optimized Polls:
+- Map appears BELOW the voting section
+- This applies to both admin and voter views

 ## User Experience Flow

 ### 1. Initial State
+- Map section appears based on poll type:
+  - Non-Optimized: ABOVE voting section
-- Map section appears BELOW the voting section
+  - Optimized: BELOW voting section
 - Map is initially in view-only mode showing existing participant locations (if any)
 - No input fields are shown initially
 - Clear "+" button to start adding location